Yahyarumzan/shifra-content/safwa-al-tafsir/Introduction.md

 ## Course Goal

-Given the chapters of the Koran from *Duha* to *Nas*, the Arabic text and audio, learners will be able to transform their reading and hearing of the verses in question to a deeply meaningful experience that connects them to God most High and His messenger, *peace be upon him*.
+Given the chapters of the Koran from *Duha* to *Nas*, the Arabic text and audio, learners will be able to transform their reading and hearing of the verses in question to a deeply meaningful experience that connects them to God most High and His messenger, *ﷺ*.

 ## Approaches